TABLET: A Large-Scale Dataset for Robust Visual Table Understanding: Experimental Setting

 \section{Experimental Setting}

-Our experiments are motivated by two questions: (1)~Does training VTU models with lossless table visualizations improve performance on VTU tasks? and (2)~Is \datasetname~diverse enough so that supervised fine-tuning (SFT) improves generalization on unseen VTU tasks?
+Our experiments are motivated by three questions: (1)~Does training with original visualizations lead to more robust generalization to real-world tables, even on benchmarks that do not explicitly require visual features, or does the added visual information act as noise and degrade performance?; (2)~Does fine-tuning on \datasetname~outperform existing resources on both seen and unseen VTU tasks?; and (3)~Does fine-tuning on \datasetname~enable models to better integrate visual perception and table understanding for unseen Visual Table Question Answering tasks?
 We also examine whether training only with original visualizations performs better than mixing original and synthetic ones, whether a balanced task distribution is preferable to the full dataset distribution, and whether including various table interpretation tasks contributes to VTU performance.

-\textbf{Backbone Model} All experiments employ the same backbone model, namely Qwen2.5-VL with 7B parameters \citep{qwen2025qwen25technicalreport}.
+\textbf{Backbone Model} All main experiments employ the same backbone model, namely Qwen2.5-VL with 7B parameters \citep{qwen2025qwen25technicalreport}.
 This model provides a good tradeoff between performance and computational requirements.
 Together with InternVL3 \citep{zhu2025internvl3exploringadvancedtraining}, it was the best-performing open-weight VLM in its class, setting a new benchmark for Single Page Document VQA \citep{mathew2021docvqa} at the time of writing.
 Exploring the best backbone model for VTU or advanced SFT strategies is outside the scope of this work.
 Full SFT configurations are detailed in Appendix~\ref{app:sft_technical_details}; results for other open-weight models on \datasetname~(test set) are reported in Appendix~\ref{app:other_models}.